 For example, Peter is told, “If you don’t mouth objects during the entire English lesson (40 minutes), you get extra dessert at lunchtime.”
 If Peter meets this test, reinforcement is given.

-Better results may be attainable when you use reinforce procedures at intervals.
+Better results may be attainable when you use reinforcement procedures at intervals.
 For instance, instead of waiting for the entire English lesson to reward Peter, it would help reward and withhold reinforcement at 10-minute intervals.

 Download your FREE guide on